-The parts of ourselves that cannot feel at home in our family of origin, or in society, culture or religion tends to not want to live here on this earth.
-But the very reason that we came into our bodies in this human life is to bring our particular and distinctly needed diversity, uniqueness and difference to diversify and celebrate life.
+The parts of ourselves that do not feel expressed and accepted in our family of origin, society, culture or religion do not want to live here on this earth.
+Yet, it is interesting to contemplate that the very reason that we came into this human life is to bring our distinctly needed diversity and uniqueness to life.

-What so many people do not realize is that our purpose in life is simply to be vibrantly ourselves, despite all inner and outer challenges to the contrary.
-Our task is to bring our authentic self-expression to life in some true and meaningful way.
+What so many people do not realize is that our only purpose in life is to be vibrantly ourselves, despite all inner and outer challenges to our fullest expression.
+Our spiritual task is to bring our authentic self-expression to life in some true and meaningful way.

-If our True Self does not seem to fit, we are meant to summon our strength all the more to bring our gifts and unique point of view to the communities that we live in.
-We are meant to embrace our own differences, and bring the love of our self-acceptance into the world.
+If our authenticity does not seem to fit into our social structure, strength must be cultivated.
+We are meant to summon our strength to bring our gifts and unique point of view to the communities that we live in.
+We are meant to discover and embrace our differences, and bring the warmth of our self-acceptance into the world.

-Being authentic, especially when we feel different from the norm takes great courage because often it goes against what others expect from us.
-Sometimes what we need to bring to life is something that our culture and conventional religions deny, repress, or have not accepted yet.
-A powerful truth to remember at times of self-doubt is that we are each called to become and express ourselves honestly, so the world can become whole.
+Being authentic, especially when we feel different from the norm takes great courage.
+Sometimes what we need to bring to life is something that our family, culture and religious systems reject, deny or repress.
+A powerful truth to remember during times of self-doubt.
+We are each called to express ourselves honestly, so the world can become whole.

 Our Inner Critic and the Fear of Being Hurt

-We hope people will love us as we imagine God might.
-But human beings are fallible and can never love us as Spirit can.
 The people in our lives are often struggling with their own inner self-attack, criticism and death urges.
-Trying to get love and approval from other people is not always possible or available.
+Trying to get love and approval from other people is not always possible.

-Often a death urge, a close call, or a health crisis will open us up top a level of openness to love and support that we have habitually avoided in the past.
-Having recently witnessed my partner traveling through a long illness into a powerful state of human self-love and spiritual healing, I came to understand that we are always loved at a spiritual level in an intense and all-abiding way.
-Because the higher support is always available, we can all learn to re-open up to this spiritual love that we feel unaccustomed to in our daily lives, and yet deeply familiar with in our souls.
+Often a death urge, a close call, or a health crisis will open us up to receive love and support beyond what we have habitually avoided in the past.
+Having recently witnessed my partner traveling through a long illness into a powerful state of human self-love and spiritual healing, I came to understand that we are always loved at a spiritual level.

-Spiritual Love can be connected with whatever medium that Spirit comes through for you.
-It might be creativity, love, nature, making love, dancing, poetry, sports, animals, service, hot baths....anything that connects you to the larger part of yourself is your God, and your Spiritual Connection to Love.
-When we ask for "extra help" to love ourselves, we can reach such profound states of well being that we wonder why we ever rejected ourselves in the first place.
-We can come to find that our unique of Self is infinitely beautiful.
+Spiritual love might be connected to creativity, love, nature, making love, dancing, poetry, sports, animals, service, hot baths.
+When we ask for "extra help" to love ourselves, we can reach such profound states of inner embrace, we might wonder why we ever rejected ourselves in the first place.
+We can grow to understand that our authentic self is infinitely beautiful.